amplab/succinct/core/README.md

 ## Usage

-The Succinct-Core library exposes the Succinct algorithms at three layers:
+The Succinct-Core library exposes the Succinct algorithms at two layers:

 ```
-SuccinctCore
 SuccinctBuffer
-SuccinctIndexedBuffer
+SuccinctFile
 ```

-### SuccinctCore

-`SuccinctCore` exposes the basic construction primitive for all internal internal data-structures, along with accessors to the core data-structures (e.g., NPA, SA and ISA, which are termed as NextCharIdx, Input2AOS and AOS2Input in the [paper](https://www.usenix.org/conference/nsdi15/technical-sessions/presentation/agarwal)).

 ### SuccinctBuffer

+`SuccinctBuffer` exposes the basic construction primitive for all internal internal data-structures, along with accessors to the core data-structures (e.g., NPA, SA and ISA, which are termed as NextCharIdx, Input2AOS and AOS2Input in the [paper](https://www.usenix.org/conference/nsdi15/technical-sessions/presentation/agarwal)).

+### SuccinctFile

-`SuccinctBuffer` builds on top of `SuccinctCore` and implements algorithms for three basic functionalities:
+`SuccinctFile` builds on top of `SuccinctBuffer` and implements algorithms for three basic functionalities:

 ```